Sculpture in Mexico: 18th century

-The academies created in Europe from the s17th century were founded on the rational abandoning the purely religious vision that had dominated the previous centuries.
-In New Spain, this philosophy sparked a reaction against the baroque.
-Thus, altarpieces that were essentially sculptural were considered overloaded and replaced by architectural manifestations.
-The central figure of this era in New Spain is the Spaniard Manuel Tolsá.
+The establishment of academies across Europe during the 17th century marked a pivotal transition from religious dogma to rational inquiry within the realm of artistic expression.
+Departing from the dominant religious paradigm that characterized preceding centuries, these academies heralded a new era of artistic exploration grounded in reason and intellectual inquiry.
+In New Spain, this philosophical shift precipitated a notable reaction against the ornate excesses of the baroque style, particularly evident in the realm of sculpture.

+During this period, altarpieces characterized by their sculptural intricacy were deemed excessive and overtly ornamental, prompting a movement towards architectural purity and restraint.
+Sculptural elements were supplanted by architectural manifestations, reflecting a desire for clarity, order, and classical proportionality in artistic composition.
+This departure from baroque aesthetics gave rise to a distinctive architectural style characterized by clean lines, geometric precision, and a harmonious balance of form and function.

+Central to this transformative period in New Spain's artistic evolution was the influential figure of Manuel Tolsá, a Spanish-born sculptor renowned for his mastery of neoclassical principles.
+Tolsá's works epitomized the spirit of the age, embodying a synthesis of classical ideals with contemporary sensibilities.
+His sculptures and architectural designs, characterized by their elegance, symmetry, and classical restraint, exerted a profound influence on the artistic landscape of New Spain, shaping its visual language and cultural identity.

 19th century

 Romanticism tended to break the norms and strict models of classicism, as it pursued ideas influenced by realism and nationalism.
 Religious sculpture was reduced to sporadic imagery, while secular sculpture continued in portraits and monumental art of a civic nature.

 Between 1820 and 1880 the predominant themes were, successively: religious images, biblical scenes, allegories to the symbols of the insurgency movement and scenes and characters of pre-Cortesian history, and portraits of the old aristocracy, of the rising bourgeoisie and champions of the pre revolution.
 The transcendent sphere consisted in introducing civil reasons, the first national types and glimpses of a current of self-expression.